tyrone-wallace/artifactory_cli/README.md

 ```bash
 artifactory-cli
 ```
 You will be prompted to enter your username and password.
 A token will be generated for subsequent API interactions.
+Credentials are the same as before.

+#### Username: test-user
+#### Password: Compuzign@2025

 ### Main Menu
 The main menu provides the following options: